STRIVE FOR FIVE

 Following several surgeries plus both intense and maintenance chemotherapy he has been NED (no evidence of disease) for the past two years.

 Steve dedicates much of his time to helping others diagnosed with this disease, he is Patient Public Group Member with Bowel Cancer Intelligence UK (BCI-UK), a volunteer with both Bowel Cancer UK and Cancer Research UK, and runs Strive for Five to Beat Bowel Cancer – a campaign that aims to give hope to others with the stage 4 diagnosis.
+In addition, he is also actively involved as a lead patient in a number of clinical studies.

 Steve hopes that sharing his story can help others tackle this disease positively.